-Description This command configures the rate to limit for replies to all TTL expiry and ICMP messages received within all VPRN sentences in the system and from all network IP interfaces.
+Description This command configures the rate to limit ICMP replies to packets with label TTL expiry received within all VPRN sentences in the system and from all network IP interfaces.
+This includes labeled user packets, ping and traceroute packets within VPRN.